 Rhode Island

-Things to Do in Rhode Island
+Places to Visit in Rhode Island

 Rhode Island is a New England state known for its rich history, sandy beaches, Colonial seaside towns, and vast green spaces.